7 Essential Security Downloads You MUST Have Installed

 Moreover, there is a simple option to schedule automatic updates and fast spyware scans on a daily basis to ensure your computer is clean.

-4. Comodo Firewall Pro (Windows)
+4. Comodo Firewall Pro [Broken URL Removed] (Windows)

 Firewall has an essential role in safeguarding your PC.
 It can block unauthorized remote attempts to access your computer as well as attempts to transfer data by locally installed programs.
 Unfortunately not many people know about that.